 Debriefing and reflection

-Participating in facilitated debriefing sessions offered by your employer will provide an outlet for you to gain perspective as well as realising your feelings are shared by other new graduates.
+Participating in facilitated debriefing and/or clinical supervision sessions offered by your employer will provide an outlet for you to gain perspective as well as realising your feelings are shared by other new graduates.

 Senior staff and preceptors understand you are a novice and will need support to manage new and complex situations, so speak up!
 Your preceptor/s can provide you with feedback, clinical support and setting achievable goals to define clinical expectations.
 All of these can reduce your feelings of anxiety and uncertainty.

 Catching up with fellow graduates and participating in team social events can build a sense of comradery and belonging.

 Just remember to be mindful of privacy and confidentiality when engaging in social activities with colleagues, including social media interaction.

 Access counselling services such as Nursing and Midwifery Health Program (which is staffed by nurses who understand the profession/s) or your employer’s employee assistance program.
 Counsellors can provide you with the skills to develop resilience and coping strategies for personal and professional issues.